-My village children are used to my goodies, and used to demanding and claiming ... but the village children from across the railway track are a little more civilized in dealings with me.
+My village children are used to my goodies, and used to demanding and claiming ... but the village children from across the railway track are a little more controlled.
 When I showed the set to Chandana, Class 3, her eyes widened at the beauty of the jewellery, but she refused to take it saying, 'My mother does not have Rs.
 100/- to give'.
 When I told her it was a gift sent for her ... she refused to take it saying that she needed to ask her father first.
 As I insisted, I saw she was close to tears, and I stopped.
 I asked her to come the next day asfter speaking to her father - I know Ravi very well - and said that I would keep it carefully for her.

 The next day she came shining with joy saying that her father had told her she could take the gift.